-Pipeline markers are used to indicate the approximate location of a crude oil pipeline and to provide contact information.
+Pipeline markers are used to indicate the approximate location of a natural gas pipeline and to provide contact information.
+Aerial patrol planes also use the markers to identify the pipeline route.
 Markers should never be removed or relocated by anyone other than a pipeline operator.